MahithaSann/Sentence-Transformers/README.md

 python .\sentence-transformer-1.py
 python .\sentence-transformer-2.py

-#the last file is training loop gives an overview of how training loop can be implemented on a MTL task
+#the File training_loop_mtl gives an overview of how training loop can be implemented on the MTL task